-Scott Wexler about 4 years ago from Brighton, MI
+Scott Wexler over 4 years ago from Brighton, MI

 I Love that TV Spot

-Marcel Myrick about 4 years ago from Brooklyn, New York
+Marcel Myrick over 4 years ago from Brooklyn, New York

 I love, love this site!
 Everyday I watch it for guidance!
 Helps a lot really!
 Thank you very much!!